 Nice idea, but what can I do with a crocheted flower, you may be asking yourself?
 Well, you can do a lot with them actually.
 In particular, I designed this pattern to be the perfect size to be a ring.
 Make a matching set and you have a pair of earrings.
 Sew the flowers together and you can make a necklace or choker.
 Add them as an embellishment on one of my existing crochet bracelet patterns.
-You can see those by click these links: Quick and Easy Bracelet, Fans Bracelet, and Waves Bracelet.
-If you come up with more ideas, I loved to read about them in my comment section below ?.
+You can see those by click these links: Quick and Easy Bracelet, Fans Bracelet, and Waves Bracelet or any pic below.
+If you’d like to add leaves, I’ve included the link to that too.

 I have been designing crochet flowers for number of years but never really got around to publishing any of them to share.
 Most are done on the fly, free from crochet if you will, with more and more detail being added to each time I make a new crochet flower.